imprint

 Why do we use YouTube videos on our website?

 YouTube is the video platform with the most visitors and the best content.
 We strive to offer you the best possible user experience on our website.
-And of course interesting videos should not be missing.
-With the help of our embedded videos, we provide you with additional helpful content in addition to our texts and images.
-In addition, our website can be found more easily on the Google search engine thanks to the embedded videos.
-Even if we place advertisements via Google Ads, thanks to the data collected, Google can really only show these advertisements to people who are interested in our offers.
+And of course, interesting videos are a must.
+With the help of our embedded videos, we provide you with further helpful content in addition to our texts and images.
+The embedded videos also make our website easier to find on the Google search engine.
+Even if we place ads via Google Ads, Google can – thanks to the data collected – only show these ads to people who are interested in our offers.

 Which data is stored by YouTube?

-As soon as you visit one of our pages that has a YouTube video installed, YouTube sets at least one cookie that stores your IP address and our URL.
-If you are logged into your YouTube account, YouTube can mostly use cookies to associate your interactions on our website with your profile.
-This includes data such as session duration, bounce rate, approximate location, technical information such as browser type, screen resolution or your Internet provider.
-Other data can be contact details, any ratings, sharing content via social media or adding it to your favorites on YouTube.
+As soon as you visit one of our pages that has a YouTube video embedded, YouTube sets at least one cookie that stores your IP address and our URL.
+If you are logged into your YouTube account, YouTube can usually assign your interactions on our website to your profile with the help of cookies.
+This includes data such as session duration, bounce rate, approximate location, technical information such as browser type, screen resolution or your internet provider.
+Other data may include contact details, any ratings, the sharing of content via social media or adding to your favorites on YouTube.

-If you are not signed into a Google account or a Youtube account, Google stores data with a unique identifier associated with your device, browser or app.
+If you are not logged into a Google account or a YouTube account, Google stores data with a unique identifier that is linked to your device, browser or app.
 For example, your preferred language setting is retained.
 But a lot of interaction data cannot be saved because fewer cookies are set.

-In the following list we show cookies that were set in a test in the browser.
-On the one hand, we show cookies that are set without a registered YouTube account.
+In the following list, we show cookies that were set in a test in the browser.
+On the one hand, we show cookies that are set without a logged-in YouTube account.
 On the other hand, we show cookies that are set with a logged-in account.
-The list cannot claim to be complete because the user data always depends on the interactions on YouTube.
+The list cannot claim to be exhaustive because the user data always depends on the interactions on YouTube.

 Name: YSC